AI-assisted grading and personalized feedback in large political science classes: Results from randomized controlled trials

 Spencer Baily

-Here Comes the Funds: Rebel Financial Ecosystems and Diversification (in progress)
+Here Comes the Funds: Industry Targeting by Organized Criminal Groups (in progress)

 Spencer Baily